atomisthq/docs/docs/user-guide/rug/conventions.md

 with a collection of useful editors or reviewers.

-If the main purpose of a Rug project is to be a generator, then ending the name of the type of project it will generate would be most appropriate.
+If the main purpose of a Rug project is to be a generator, then ending the name with the type of project it will generate would be most appropriate.
 For example if your Rug projects's main purpose was to be a generator for a Spring Boot Rest Service then `spring-boot-rest-service` or even `java-spring-boot-rest-service`